 Kentucky Municipal Energy Choices Webinar

-Thanks to all who joined last month’s webinar series on Municipal Energy Choices, which outlined decisions being considered for nine municipalities throughout the state.
-If you were not able to join us last month, you can find a video of one of our presentations here and below.
+EnVision, working with KCF, hosted a webinar on energy choices, which outlined decisions being considered for nine municipalities throughout the state.
+You can find a video of the presentation here and below.

 Report Explores Renewable and Energy